Cragg87/bank-tech-test/class-design-recipe.md

     // calculates total balance, apends balance to each transaction and returns number.
   }

-  getStatementHeadings() {
+  printStatement() {
-    // returns table headings for statement as a string.
+    // returns string in table format with headings and data.
-  }

-  get StatementData() {
-    returns transaction objects as rows of strings.
   }
 }